SDN Networking with Cumulus Linux

 - Cumulus does matter – though likely to a niche (albeit an import niche) to such as cloud data center operators who are likely to build their own switches.
 Cumulus’ hope is that traction with these customers (who are similar to the Nicira customer list) will drive someone like VMware to acquire them as their network operating system.
 This team is also rumored to have worked at Google on the Pluto switch – so Cumulus’s technology should be a credible for this market segment.
 I have a hard time seeing Cumulus going beyond the lab in enterprise in the short term – see point #4 below.

-- Hardware still matters – Our market research and infographic shows that we expect significant network datacenter spend to be attached to hardware.
+- Hardware still matters – Our market research shows that we expect significant network datacenter spend to be attached to hardware.
 Programable Linux based OS that can run on commodity hardware supports our assertions.

 - Cumulus is not alone with Linux OS for networking.
 Arista’s EOS, Pluribus, and Pica8 all make similar claims and varying business models.